 While I’m sure everyone in the auditorium took something different from the experience, mine was a stark reminder that technology is just a tiny part of the conversation around innovation and disruption.
 Reinventing capitalism is innovative.
 Redefining profit is disruptive.
 Solving problems that make a million people smarter as opposed to ten people richer is innovative.

-Senegalese businesswoman, blogger, technologist and social entrepreneur Mariéme Jamme then took the stage shook the room with the story behind her African-led global movement called IAMTHECODE, which has at its heart the mission of building a generation of 1 million women and girl coders by 2030.
-Jane McGonigal, University of Berkley PhD, NY Times bestselling author and world-renowned game designer, gave us a scientific introduction to the case for video games as a platform for uniting and transforming society with this bombshell: The opposite of play isn’t work – it’s depression.
+Senegalese businesswoman, blogger, technologist, and social entrepreneur Mariéme Jamme then took the stage.
+She shook the room with the story behind her African-led global movement called IAMTHECODE, which has at its heart the mission of building a generation of 1 million women and girl coders by 2030.
+Jane McGonigal, University of Berkley Ph.D., NY Times bestselling author and world-renowned game designer, gave us a scientific introduction to the case for video games as a platform for uniting and transforming society with this bombshell: The opposite of play isn’t work – it’s depression.
 Jane is a remarkable communicator – you can watch her speaking at TED here.

-Global Senior Director of Social Media and Video at LEGO (how’s that for a job title), Lars Silberbauer, talked us through LEGO’s remarkable social media success, highlighting some of the mechanics he and his team use to achieve LEGO’s status as the world’s most engaged brand on social platforms.
+Global Senior Director of Social Media and Video at LEGO (how’s that for a job title), Lars Silberbauer, talked us through LEGO’s remarkable social media success.
+He highlighted some of the mechanics he and his team use to achieve LEGO’s status as the world’s most engaged brand on social platforms.
 He dropped a few gems, including one that I’ll definitely be stealing and using at Cerebra: Don’t create a campaign, create a stage.